favour873/site-week1-lab2-report-card-generator-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Special thanks to Gerardo, Ethan, Gustavo, Brian and Joselyne.